SeiroIto/PaperNotes/README.md

 # PaperNotes
 Notes of papers I read.
+All pdfs use latex.
+All htmls use Rmarkdown.